-The last thing a buyer needs is to settle on the new house of their dreams only to find out later the pool is in need of major repair or is a disaster altogether.
+The last thing you need is to settle on the new house of your dreams only to find out later the pool is in need of major repair or is a disaster altogether.

 Some common issues found when inspecting pools are: